What are my rights in Texas, Washington and Wisconsin, after a car repossession?

 Are you experienced in enforcing the repossession laws?

 Yes.
 We are one of the very few firms in the country who are very experienced in enforcing the repossession laws on behalf of consumers.
 This is a challenging niche practice, with a complex overlay of consumer statutes and common law.
-Mr. Trueblood, the principal of the firm, has been practicing for 25 years and is a nationally known consumer attorney with over a billion dollars in settlements.
+Mr. Trueblood, the principal of the firm, has been practicing for over 25 years and is a nationally known consumer attorney with over a billion dollars in settlements.
 For more details, please check out the Who We Are and Success Stories pages.